-Election of Class II Directors: Nominees: 01-Cynthia P. Danaher, 02-Leslie A. Jones and 03-Edgar H. Schollmaier Instruction: TO WITHHOLD AUTHORITY to vote for any individual nominee, mark the For All Withhold All For All Except oval "For All Except" and write that nominee's name in the space provided. [] [] [] Nominee Excep tion(s) 2.
-Proposal to ratify the appointment of PricewaterhouseCoopers, LLP, For Against Abstain independent certified accountants, to audit the books and accounts of the Company for the year ending December 31, 2000 [] [] [] In his discretion, the proxy holder is authorized to vote upon such other matters as may properly come before the meeting.
-UNLESS OTHERWISE SPECIFIED, THE SHARES OF COMMON STOCK REPRESENTED HEREBY WILL BE VOTED "FOR" THE ELECTION AS CLASS II DIRECTORS OF ALL THE NOMINEES LISTED AND "FOR" PROPOSAL 2.
-Dated: ,2000 Signature of Stockholder Signature of Stockholder NOTE: Please sign this proxy exactly as name(s) appear on your stock certificate.
-When signing as attorney-in-fact, executor, administrator, trustee or guardian, please add your title as such, and if signer is a corporation, please sign with full corporate name by a duly authorized officer or officers and affix the corporate seal.
-Where stock is issued in the name of two (2) or more persons, all such persons should sign.
-IMPORTANT: PLEASE SIGN, DATE AND RETURN PROMPTLY. /\ FOLD AND DETACH HERE /\ CONTROL NUMBER PLEASE VOTE, SIGN, DATE AND RETURN THIS PROXY FORM PROMPTLY USING THE ENCLOSED ENVELOPE.
-OR TO VOTE BY INTERNET, FOLLOW THE INSTRUCTIONS BELOW: o Go to the following website: www.harrisbank.com/wproxy Enter the information requested on the computer screen, including your six digit Control Number located above o Follow instructions on the screen IF YOU VOTE BY INTERNET, DO NOT MAIL THIS PROXY CARD
+1. Election of Class III Directors: Nominees: 01-Michael J. Coleman, 02-John C. Miles II and 03-W. Keith Smith Instruction: TO WITHHOLD AUTHORITY to vote for any individual nominee, For All Withhold All For All Except mark the oval "For All Except" and write that nominee's name in the space provided. / / / / Nominee Exception(s) 2.
+Proposal to ratify the appointment of PricewaterhouseCoopers, LLP, independent certified accountants, to audit the books and accounts of the Company for the year ending December 31, 2001 For Against Abstain company for the year charing becomber 51, 2001 11 11 11 In his discretion, the proxy holder is authorized to vote upon such other matters as may properly come before the meeting.
+UNLESS OTHERWISE SPECIFIED, THE SHARES OF COMMON STOCK REPRESENTED HEREBY WI BE VOTED "FOR" THE ELECTION AS CLASS III DIRECTORS OF ALL THE NOMINEES LISTE AND "FOR" PROPOSAL 2.
+Dated:, 2001 Signature of Stockholder Signature of Stockholder ad TE: Please sign this proxy exactly as name(s) appear on your stock certificat ministrator, trustee or guardian, please add your title as such, and if signe me by a duly authorized officer or officers and affix the corporate seal.
+Whe r is a corporatio n, please s ign with full corporate persons, all such persons should sign.

+IMPORTANT: PLEASE SIGN, DATE AND RETURN PROMPTLY.